aherbert/gdsc-smlm/docs/model_plugins.rst

      - The name of the filter.

    * - Fail
      - The fail count.

-If using a range then the min and maximum of the range will be shown.
+   * - Res
+     - The residuals threshold.

+   * - Dup D
+     - The duplicate distance.

    * - Lower D
      - The lower match distance.